 - To create and sustain sacred space, enter the session with respect and awareness.
 Turn on your camera if it doesn’t turn on automatically upon entering the room.
 By seeing one another we can feel each other’s presence and support.
 Please be mindful of what appears on your screen to avoid creating distractions.
 All microphones will be muted by default except those of designated practice leaders.

-- You are welcome to enter the mantra recitation room beginning at any time during the 24-hour period and as often as you like.
+- You are welcome to enter the Zoom session beginning at any time during the 24-hour period and as often as you like.
 But please join for at least 30 minutes at a time.
-If you enter after the initial guided meditation is over, we suggest that you begin your personal practice by engaging in the meditation on your own before reciting the mantra (see “Practice Resources”).
+If you enter after the initial guided meditation is over, we suggest that you begin your personal practice by engaging in the meditation on your own before participating (see “Practice Resources”).

 - When you register for a given 24-hour Zoom session, you will be sent a unique link enabling you to enter that session.
 You must register to participate.
 If you know others who might like to participate, refer them to cybersangha.net so they can learn more and register.

-Materials you’ll need to support your practice will be translated into multiple languages, and will be added to this section as they are made available.
+Materials to support your practice will be translated into multiple languages and made accessible via these links as soon as they are available.
 Note that any page of this website can be automatically translated into the language of your choice by clicking the “Translate” link (globe icon) in the top menu.
 The Google Translate tool isn’t perfect, but it can help you to navigate the site.

 About Tenzin Wangyal Rinpoche